aplteam/MarkAPL/Docs/MarkAPL.md

  <p>NO HTML block</p>
 ~~~

-Note that the term "white space" includes TAB characters.

-There are four different HTML blocks:
+There are four different kinds of HTML blocks:

 * `<script>` and `<style>`